 Sedimentary rocks take thousands of years to form.
 Unlike igneous rocks which can form as the result of violent collisions and volcanic eruptions, sedimentary rocks form quietly, as sand, mud and sometimes the remains of living things collect on the sea floor or on land.
 As more and more sediment deposits, the sheer weight of the sediments causes them to compress, forming solid rock.
 Sedimentary rocks are distinguished by their layered appearance, as different types of sediments collect over time, and by the presence of fossils.
 Examples of sedimentary rocks include conglomerate, sandstone, mudstone and limestone.

 Sciencing Video Vault

-Metamorphic rocks are the end result of pressure and heat applied to igneous or sedimentary rocks.
+Metamorphic rocks are the result of pressure and heat applied to igneous or sedimentary rocks.
 The appearance of these rocks is transformed along with the structure; for example, metamorphic sedimentary rocks retain the layers, but the layers are bent and compressed.
-Some popular examples of metamorphic rock include marble, slate and gneiss.
+Some examples of metamorphic rock include marble, slate and gneiss.

 The most beautiful jewelry often features gemstones, and most gemstones come from underground rock formations.
-Pressure and heat cause rocks to crystallize in different ways, leading to the formation of such gemstones as onyx, ruby, sapphire and turquoise.
+Pressure and heat cause fluids to crystallize in different ways, leading to the formation of such gemstones as onyx, ruby, sapphire and turquoise.

 The Rock Cycle Forms 3 Types of Rocks

 In most areas of the Earth, rocks are being constantly created or destroyed.
 However, igneous, sedimentary and metamorphic rocks may be millions of years old.
 The oldest rock formation is believed to be in Western Australia, a combination of metamorphic and sedimentary rocks known as Jack Hills.
 They have been dated at 4.4 billion years old, forming only a few million years after the Earth itself.